Skip to main content

 3 mentions Positive Neutral Negative

-The game evokes strong emotions as a heartfelt tribute to open-wheel racing's evolution, but some players find the handling frustrating due to unrealistic collision physics that disrupt immersion.
+The game offers a heartfelt tribute to the evolution of open-wheel racing, evoking strong emotional appreciation.
+However, some players feel frustrated by the unrealistic handling and collision mechanics that disrupt immersion.

 • “Ultimately, Formula Legends succeeds as a heartfelt tribute to the evolution of open-wheel racing.”